Comparing TF-IDF, transformer embeddings, and ethical auditing frameworks for detecting bias in machine-generated text

 How It Works

-TF-IDF assigns a score to each word based on two factors:
+TF-IDF assigns scores based on two factors:

 Pros of TF-IDF